Best Dog-Friendly Hiking in Scottsdale for You and Your Dog

 Be sure to check out the maps online or pick up one upon arrival).

-There is plenty of parking available at Lost Dog Wash, as well as restrooms, water fountains, and a small botanical garden at the entrance
+There is plenty of parking available at Lost Dog Wash, along with restrooms, water fountains, and a small botanical garden located near the trailhead entrance.
+Because of its wide trail options and beautiful Sonoran Desert scenery, this trailhead is one of the most popular starting points for dog-friendly hiking in Scottsdale.

-Kovach Family Nature Trail (.5 miles)
+- Kovach Family Nature Trail (.5 miles)

 Ringtail Trail (2.4 miles)